 Listening to and serving the margins

 Conducting research that is inspired by and/or supportive of those who have been marginalized or subjected to minority status within dominant systems is another effective means for agricultural scientists to challenge entrenched power structures.
 Marginalization in agriculture can manifest through multiple avenues.
-Individual characteristics such as gender, race, ethnicity, age, language, sexual preferences, formal education level, technology use and socioeconomic status can lead to systemic and/or cultural exclusion that can translate to exclusion from agricultural research activities (Leslie et al. 2019; Carter 2019; Pilgerumu et al. 2022; Pfammatter and Jorgenden 2023; Shih and Fan 2009).
+Individual characteristics such as gender, race, ethnicity, age, language, sexual preferences, formal education level, technology use and socioeconomic status can lead to systemic and/or cultural exclusion that can translate to exclusion from agricultural research activities (Leslie et al. 2019; Carter 2019; Pilgeram et al. 2022; Pfammatter and Jorgenden 2023; Shih and Fan 2009).
 Additionally, farm-level features such as the production system, the degree of farm mechanization, farm location, farm size, the market channels utilized, and even the long-term ambitions for the farm can render their needs less important in the eyes of agricultural scientists (Wheeler 2008; Belshaw 1979;).
 This represents an issue not only for redistribution of power in agriculture, but also for science: marginalization often compels innovation, and listening to and serving the margins can provide a wealth of ideas.
 In the Midwest, one of the most scientifically impactful long-term diversification experiments was inspired by an Iowan farmer’s low-input system (Davis et al 2012).

 Women own almost half of the farmland in Iowa, yet they have been largely ignored by researchers regarding conservation decision-making (Carter 2019).
 Recent research has shown there are significant opportunities for improving agricultural outcomes through understanding women’s experiences (Mahajan 2019; Diiro et al. 2018; Zhang et al. 2021).